ValerieThoma/ShoeBox-Project-full/README.md

 ## User Login and Home Page

-**The administrator will create a home page for each user, i.e. the child in foster care.
+**The administrator will create a `home page` for each user, i.e. the child in foster care.
 The user will have input on how they would like their home page to look.
-Currently there is one theme, but additional themes are coming.
-The user will also select a cover image for their photo album.**
+Currently there is one `theme`, but additional themes are coming.
+The user will also select a `cover image` for their photo album.**

      Shyla
 ![Shyla](public/images/shyla-home.png)